Sorry, you need to enable JavaScript to visit this website.

 Participative youth work

-There are two existing models of participative youth work that are active in BiH and those are youth clubs and youth centres activities, where young people can come and participate in local, national or international youth work activities.
-Two main organizations organizing participative youth work are the Perpetuum Mobile that works with the 27 youth centres in 26 municipalities, and the PRONI Centre for Youth Development, which works with more than 30 youth clubs in 12 municipalities.
+There are two existing models of participative youth work that are active in BiH and those are youth clubs and youth centers activities, where young people can come and participate in local, national or international youth work activities.
+Two main organizations organizing participative youth work are the Perpetuum Mobile that works with the 27 youth centers in 26 municipalities, and the PRONI Centre for Youth Development, which works with more than 30 youth clubs in 12 municipalities.

-• Youth centres:
+• Youth centers:

-Youth centres offer an alternative to youth in BiH that faces a number of challenges such as high national unemployment (60%); extracurricular time that young people mostly spend with little or no money on the street which makes them vulnerable to passivity, depression, drug abuse, unprotected sex and participation in criminal activities; traditional theoretical education offered by schools in BiH generally does not meet the needs of the modern labour market; devoting little or no time to issues faced by youth in BiH such as: peer violence, internal interpersonal relationships, sexual and reproductive health, etc. through formal education.
+Youth centers offer an alternative to youth in BiH that faces a number of challenges such as high national unemployment (60%); extracurricular time that young people mostly spend with little or no money on the street which makes them vulnerable to passivity, depression, drug abuse, unprotected sex and participation in criminal activities; traditional theoretical education offered by schools in BiH generally does not meet the needs of the modern labour market; devoting little or no time to issues faced by youth in BiH such as: peer violence, internal interpersonal relationships, sexual and reproductive health, etc. through formal education.

 In order to ensure quality and institutionally recognized daily work with youth, youth centres through its work actively advocate for the standardization of the work of youth centres in BiH.
-The existence of standards will ensure the development of quality services of existing youth centres; improvement of program activities, technical, personnel and ethical standards; regulating the status of youth centres when applying for competitions of both domestic and international funds; and finally, increasing youth participation in society.
+The existence of standards will ensure the development of quality services of existing youth centers; improvement of program activities, technical, personnel and ethical standards; regulating the status of youth centers when applying for competitions of both domestic and international funds; and finally, increasing youth participation in society.

 • Youth clubs: